 We don't sub-contract the complicated bits.
 Dan is on site for every heritage project, every day.
 The scope below covers what we do — any combination, any phasing.

 Restoration-grade sconces, chandeliers, picture lights and reading lamps specified in brass, bronze or patinated finishes.
 Dimmable loads calculated correctly for LED filament lamps.
-Scene control via Lutron, Rako or Loxone — invisible keypads, period-appropriate plates.
+Scene-ready wiring with proper dimmable feeds — period-appropriate plates and invisible cable runs.
+Whole-house programmable scene systems (Lutron, Rako etc) handled via specialist integrator partners.

 Heating, lighting, audio and blinds on a single control layer — without a single visible sensor.
 Concealed PIRs in skirting voids, hidden keypad plates behind panelled walls, discrete zone amps in plant cupboards.
 The building looks original.
 The functionality is 21st-century.